Planning Your Trip to Iceland

-The short answer: as long as possible.
 Iceland's natural wonders are endless, meaning you'll want considerable time for exploration—and sites of interest are often multiple hours of drive time apart, meaning you'll be spending large chunks of time on the country's scenic roads.

-Iceland in less than 3 days
+Iceland in Less Than 3 Days

-Iceland in 4 days
+Iceland in 4 Days

-With 4 days you have the opportunity to explore a little bit of Iceland beyond the heavily visited areas around Reykjavik.
-Head north to Snaefellsnes Peninsula to see a side of Iceland that most mainstream travelers tend to miss.
-Or, if you are into hiking you can head along the South coast and complete the epic Fimmvorduhals hike, which takes you over a glacier next to the infamous Eyjafjallajökull volcano into the dramatic Thorsmork Valley, where you can spend the night and explore its endless hiking trails the next day.
+With four days you have the opportunity to explore a little bit of Iceland beyond the heavily visited areas around Reykjavik.
+Head north to the Snaefellsnes Peninsula to see a side of Iceland that most mainstream travelers tend to miss.
+Or, if you are into hiking you can head along the south coast and complete the epic Fimmvorduhals hike, which takes you over a glacier next to the infamous Eyjafjallajökull volcano into the dramatic Thorsmork Valley, where you can spend the night and explore its endless hiking trails the next day.

-Iceland in 5-7 days
+Iceland in 5-7 Days

-Iceland in 10 days or more
+Iceland in 10 Days or More

-If you have more time, a good starting point is the 2-week ring road itinerary which you combine with variations like this tour through the highlands.
+If you have more time, a good starting point is the two-week ring road itinerary which you combine with variations like this tour through the highlands.
 You can also consider multi-day hikes such as the Laugavegur Trail or a trek through Hornstrandir Nature Reserve.

 Looking for more inspiration for your trip to Iceland?
 Check out these other Iceland itineraries, with outdoor adventures, self-drive trips, and best-of tours to hit the highlights.